OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter06-Community.md

 ### In-person get-togethers

 If your project includes contributors (paid or unpaid) from different cities, you should consider having in-person get-togethers a few times a year.
-Here's why, and how to make them productive: [https://modelviewculture.com/pieces/software-in-person](https://modelviewculture.com/pieces/software-in-person)
+[Here's why, and how to make them productive](https://modelviewculture.com/pieces/software-in-person).

 ## Accepting Editorial Contributions